 What are the main complementary therapies used by people with Parkinson’s?

-Below are some complementary therapies you may find helpful.
-Please remember that although we have included them here, we cannot recommend any particular therapy.
+The rest of this information looks at some complementary therapies you may find helpful.
+Please remember that although we’ve included them here, we can’t recommend any particular therapy.

 Acupuncture is a form of ancient Chinese medicine.
 It involves a therapist inserting thin needles at particular points on your body.